Can I Delete Temporary Files in Windows?

 Temporary files accumulate due to crashes, improper shutdowns, running programs, updates, caching, logging, and sometimes just poor programming.
 While they’re supposed to be deleted automatically, some scenarios leave them behind.
 Tools like Windows Disk Cleanup or Storage Sense can help remove them.

-Why temporary files at all?
+Why temporary files?

 A temporary file is, as the name implies, a file on your hard disk that is created by software and is intended to be temporary.
 When the program finishes using the temporary file, it deletes it.
-You’re never intended to see it.
+You’re never supposed to see it.

 Programs use temporary files for a variety of reasons, including: